rails/rails/guides/source/contributing_to_ruby_on_rails.md

 * Copy the contents of *guides/source* into your own language directory and translate them.
 * Do NOT translate the HTML files, as they are automatically generated.

-To generate the guides in HTML format cd into the *guides* direcotry then run (eg. for it-IT):
+To generate the guides in HTML format cd into the *guides* directory then run (eg. for it-IT):

 ```bash
 $ bundle install